A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Introduction

 For matrix functions that are connected to an underlying (first- or second-order) ODE, an established way to monitor the progress of the method is to keep track of the \emph{ODE residual}.
 For classical Krylov methods, it is well known that the residual (or its norm) can be cheaply computed in terms of quantities arising naturally from the Arnoldi process~\cite{bgh13,bokn20,bks23,bkt21,celledoni1997krylov}.
 In this paper, we introduce a general framework for Krylov residuals, which in particular allows us to adapt the above-mentioned results in such a way that they can straightforwardly be transferred to randomized Krylov methods.
 We further show that the Krylov approximation error norm can be rigorously bounded in terms of the sketched residual norm, demonstrating that the norm of the sketched residual can be used as a reliable, non-heuristic stopping criterion.

 In addition to the contributions mentioned above, we discuss some possible refinements in the implementation of sketched Krylov methods that can improve their efficiency and numerical stability.

 The remainder of this paper is organized as follows.
 In \Cref{sec:basics} we introduce basic material on Krylov subspace methods for matrix functions, before specifically focusing on problems with an underlying ODE.
 Based on this, we introduce a general framework for Krylov-based ODE residuals in \Cref{sec:framework}, which unifies existing results from the literature and allows us to obtain conceptually simpler proofs for important properties.
 We specifically apply this framework to sketched Krylov methods in \Cref{sec:sketching_ode} and illustrate how it can be used to obtain a rigorous a posteriori error estimate for these methods.
-We discuss certain aspects regarding the implementation of residual-based sketched Krylov methods in \Cref{sec:implementation}, focusing in particular on efficiently updating required quantities from one iteration to the next and on the possibility of introducing restarts in order to improve numerical stability and efficiency.
+In this section, we also discuss the efficient implementation of residual-based sketched Krylov methods, focusing in particular on the possibility of introducing restarts in order to improve numerical stability and efficiency.
 Numerical experiments on several large-scale real-world problems are presented in \Cref{sec:experiments}.
 Concluding remarks and an outlook on potential future research topics are given in \Cref{sec:conclusions}.